dennisfrymire/project-3-cocktail-app/README.md

 ## Challenges

 - We discovered the API we chose was somewhat limiting after we got underway.
 For example, we were able to create separate searches by specific drink name or ingredient, or alcholic or non-alcoholic, but was unable to combine everything into one search.
+We also found ourselves unable to directly transfer search results from the API into our own database.

 ## What We Would Like To Revisit